jpastuszek/asn-db/README.md

 [![Latest Version]][crates.io] [![Documentation]][docs.rs] ![License]

-This Rust library can be used to look up IP address for matching ASN record that contains:
+This Rust library can be used to lookup an IP address for matching ASN record that contains:

 * network base IP address and mask (e.g. `ipnet::Ipv4Net` value like 1.1.1.0/24),
 * assigned AS number (e.g. 13335),